The toolkit below provides you with the latest guidance and links to useful and key information.

 What if someone doesn't have a smartphone to scan the QR code?

-You must ask every customer or visitor (aged 16 and above) to scan the NHS QR code.
+every customer or visitor (aged 16 and above) to scan the NHS QR code.
 If for any reason a customer cannot scan the NHS QR code you must provide an alternative method to collect contact details which doesn't require a smartphone.
 The details you need to record are

 - The name of the customer or visitor